top of page

 Another common trap is assuming that pipelines designed for dissociated single cells are enough for spatial transcriptome analysis.
 These tools are excellent for clustering but they often treat each data point as an independent "bag of genes" without spatial information.
 The defining feature of a spatial transcriptome is its spatial coordinates and spatial autocorrelation - biological reality that a cell’s identity and function are heavily influenced by its immediate similar cellular neighbors.
 When you strip away the coordinates, you lose the ability to see how tissue architecture drives biology.

-So by factoring in spatial proximity, this method infers cell-cell interactions and developmental trajectories that are physically grounded in the tissue’s 3D architecture.
-To get the most out of your data, we recommend utilizing dedicated spatial analysis tools rather than relying solely on scRNA-seq pipelines.
+Therefore, to get the most out of your data, we recommend utilizing dedicated spatial analysis tools rather than relying solely on scRNA-seq pipelines.
 Treating spatial transcriptome data as 'disassociated' single-cell data is a missed opportunity, as it discards the vital spatial coordinates that provide biological context.

 Misconception #3: All spatial technologies can follow the same analysis workflow

 In contrast, in situ technologies like Xenium or CosMx SMI use targeted panels of only hundreds or a few thousand genes.
 While they "see" fewer genes, they provide sub-cellular resolution and cleaner signals with less background noise.
-Because of this high precision, these platforms are better suited for mapping exact cell-type boundaries and investigating the "local conversations" of cell-cell interactions.
-Applying a discovery-style workflow to a targeted panel, or a high-resolution workflow to a low-resolution spot, may ignore the unique strengths of each technology and often leads to misleading biological conclusions.
+Because of this high precision, these platforms are better suited for confirmatory analyses and hypothesis testing.
+Such analyses can include validating cell–cell interactions, mapping localization of known cell types, identifying spatial cell neighborhoods / niches, quantifying tissue architecture (cell density, distances, boundaries), etc.

 Streamlining spatial transcriptome data analysis with C-DIAM